-There are countless free resources to help you learn to code online, as well as meetups and communities that support people teaching themselves.
-Even if you don't have the time (or interest) to learn to code yourself, at least set a goal to become familiar with the theory and logic coding relies on, as well as the key languages.
+There are countless free resources to help you learn to code online (check out this list), as well as meet-ups and communities that support people teaching themselves.
+Even if you don’t have the time (or interest) to learn to code yourself, at least set a goal to become familiar with the theory and logic coding relies on, as well as the key languages.

-By learning to code, you will be up-skilling and making yourself more employable – seems a good goal for 2020 if you ask me.
+By learning to code, you will be up-skilling and making yourself more employable – which seems a good goal for 2021 if you ask me.

 Unless you set yourself the career goal to negotiate a salary increase, you might find the chance slips you by.

 Salary discussions can be uncomfortable, but the opportunity does not arise all year round.
 So if you believe you deserve a raise, you need to be prepared for that conversation.